Pellet Grill Potatoes are tiny new potatoes roasted on your Traeger Pellet Grill with simple seasonings until they are fork-tender and delicious!

 Sometimes when you are having a big juicy ribeye, you only want a giant baked potato to go along with it.
 I get it.

 These are entirely different in that there’s more of the cooking surface in contact with the food, and that means more of a crispy exterior.

 These are one of the easiest preps ever.
 You need to wash them well since you’ll be eating the skins on these, and then let them dry COMPLETELY (essential if you want crispy skin).

 Next, and this step is optional but I never skip it, is you stick the potatoes in the microwave for a few minutes.
-This cuts down the cook time on the grill substantially, and is one of my favorite shortcuts when I’m cooking potatoes.
+This cuts down the cooking time on the grill substantially and is one of my favorite shortcuts when I’m cooking potatoes.